flutter/website/src/docs/development/packages-and-plugins/using-packages.md

 to the Flutter and Dart ecosystems.
 This allows quickly building an app without having to develop everything from scratch.

+{{site.alert.secondary}}
+  **What is the difference between a Flutter package and a plugin?** Actually, a plugin is a _type_ of package&mdash;the full designation is "plugin package", which is generally shortened to "plugin".

+  **Packages**
+  : A package contains shared and reusable code and includes a list of
+    dependencies (specified in the `pubspec.yml` file), and (optionally) Dart libraries, apps, resources, tests, images, and examples.
+    The [pub][] site lists many packages developed by Google engineers and other generous members of the Flutter and Dart community that you can use in your app.

+  **Plugins**
+  : A plugin package is a special kind of package that makes
+    platform functionality available to the app.
+    Plugin packages can be written for Android (using Kotlin or Java), iOS (using Swift or Objective-C), web, macOS, Windows, or Linux, or any combination thereof.
+    An example of a plugin might provide the Flutter app with the ability to access a device's camera.
+{{site.alert.end}}

 Existing packages enable many use cases for example, making network requests ([`http`][]), custom navigation/route handling ([`fluro`][]),